Cilvyahg/FED_wtrack/DOM/Colt_Dom/dom_colt.md

 the event object is always firing but we are not capturing it unless we do it by for example saving it in a Variable.

+adapts it to the window

+window.innerWidth
+window.innerHeight

+Element.getReboudingClientRect();
+// gives us the height, width and location of the elemement we get the proper dimension of widht and heigt of the element and the where its on the viewport.

+## resize event

+`resize` eventtype .. it will listening to the resizing of the window.

+# scroll event